 A dumpstation is a designated area for dumping the waste collected inside your RV.
 Thankfully, there's plenty of these dumpstations scattered around Jacksonville, most in conjunction with campgrounds or storage facilities.
 Some places that offer camper rentals in Jacksonville will also have dumpsites.
 Most of these facilities are free to use if you're already staying there, though even outsiders are allowed to use their stations for a small fee of around $20 in most cases.
 Examples include Pelican Roost RV Park, Fleetwood RV Park and Dick Gore's RV World.

-With Independence Day barely a month away, you owe it to yourself and your family to start planning your RV trip early.
-You'll find tons to do during the holiday in Jacksonville, from watching the fireworks on the beach to grabbing a pre-show drink at any of the many bars in the area.
-This all revolves around the massive party at the Fourth of July Celebration Downtown that features food, drinks, live music, and more.
+Whether it's spring break, summer vacation or you're thinking of spending the holidays in the sun, you owe it to yourself and your family to start planning your RV trip.
+You'll find tons to do in Jacksonville, from various events, watching the fireworks on the beach to exploring the many bars and restaurants in the area.
 An RV rental in Jacksonville lets you see this for yourself.

 There's a ton to see while you're taking your RV vacation in Jacksonville.
 St. John's Cathedral is a breathtakingly beautiful work of religious art that anyone can take the time to see.
 Stop by the Veterans Memorial Wall to remember the fallen.
 If antiques are your thing, you might look to one of the numerous shops around the city like 5 Points Vintage for something memorable to take home.

 Welcome to Rockville is an annual event held at the Metropolitan Park in Jacksonville.
 Since 2011, it has showcased modern and classic rock, as well as metal bands.
 It is one of the largest concerts of its kind in the country, with an estimated 90,000 people flocking to the event in 2018 alone.